 Bitcoin transfers are also stored in the publicly available Blockchain, but they're completely anonymous because there's no way to associate the addresses with people.

 Just for kicks, here's an example transaction I sent to a friend's wallet.
 Again, don't worry about understanding it, but we'll come back to Blockchain technology later if you're interested.

 What can you buy with Bitcoin?

 From local London pubs to global retailers, businesses of all sizes are starting to accept Bitcoin as payment.

-Here are some examples of well-known brands currently accepting Bitcoin online:
+Here are some examples of well-known brands currently accepting Bitcoin as payment:

 Where you can spend Bitcoin